octopus-sensing/octopus-sensing/docs/tutorial.rst

 **Prerequisites**

-Create a project and install `octopus-sensing` package by following the instructions on :ref:`quick_start`.
+Create a project and install the `octopus-sensing` package by following the instructions on :ref:`quick_start`.
 We recommend using `pipenv` to do so.
-And then copy the source of examples from `examples` package in octopus-sensing repository to your project directory and run them.
+And then, copy the source of examples from `examples` package in octopus-sensing repository to your project directory and run them.

 1- Record data from various sources synchronously
 -------------------------------------------------